26 Weeks Pregnant

 How can I treat hemorrhoids during pregnancy?

 Hemorrhoids are swollen and inflamed veins under the skin around the anus that can cause itching and bleeding.
 And, sorry to say, they’re quite common in pregnancy.
 There are a few things you can do to get relief, including applying a witch hazel-soaked cotton pad to the affected area.
-Also do what you can to keep your stools soft: try eating plenty of fiber and staying well hydrated.
+Also do what you can to keep your stools soft: Try eating plenty of fiber and staying well hydrated.

 Why am I getting sudden blurry vision during my second trimester?

 You can chalk it up to the usual culprit: hormones.
 Hormones that support baby’s growth during pregnancy can cause fluid retention—and that can change your eyes in ways that could blur your vision.
 Possible eye changes include an altered shape or thickness of the cornea, the transparent part of the eye that covers the iris; lower-than-usual tear production, which can impact how well you see and increased pressure inside your eyes.
-The good news: This should all get better after baby is born.
-Keep in mind that blurry vision can be a sign of serious pregnancy complications like preeclampsia and gestational diabetes, so it’s a good idea to flag symptoms with your doctor during your next checkup.
+The good news: This should all get better after baby's born.
+Keep in mind that blurry vision can also be a sign of serious pregnancy complications like preeclampsia and gestational diabetes, so it’s a good idea to flag symptoms with your doctor during your next checkup.

 When and why should I start doing kegel exercises?